vinefeeder/VineFeeder/README.md

 As set-up on start it will run with zero modification.
 There are six UK services active.

+It is recommended to use PowerShell or Terminal in Windows and a Unix-like terminal in Linux - but select a dark background for better contrast with the colours used in Vinefeeder.

 *Interacting with Services*
 Once the GUI is launched, you can interact with various streaming services by clicking on their corresponding buttons.
-The 'URL or search' box MAY be used for an immediate search entry or direct-download URL.
+The 'URL or search' box MAY be used for an immediate search entry or direct-download URL or mit may be left empty.
 If left empty a menu is offered.

-Starting vinefeeder with python vinefeeder.py --help will show options to set a service congfiguration - if required.
+Starting VineFeeder with python vinefeeder.py --help will show options to set a service congfiguration - if required.
-Each service's config.yaml may have an 'options:' entry just add the string you would use with devine.
+Each service's config.yaml may have an 'options:' entry just add the string you would use with devine e.g -q 720  to ensure only 720p resolution videos are selected.

 To open a config.yaml for a service:-